joanparsons/abfabdecoratingblog/_posts/2012-10-21-colour-confidence-and-how-to-achieve-it.markdown

 title:  "Colour Confidence and How to Achieve It"
 date:   2012-10-21
 categories: blog
-tags: [colour, curtains, fabric, furniture, lighting]
+tags: [colour, curtains, fabric, furniture, lighting, featured]
 ---

 Enjoying Fall??
 The colours are absolutely outstanding - but we know what happens after fall - there is only one colour worth mentioning - white!